andres-luengo/bart/docs/index.rst

 The RFI Pipeline is a Python package for detecting and analyzing Radio Frequency Interference (RFI) in astronomical observation data.
 It provides efficient multi-processing capabilities for analyzing large volumes of astronomical data stored in HDF5 format.

+The package is designed as a flexible framework where users can implement their own file processing functions.
+An example implementation is provided in the ``rfi_pipeline.example`` module to demonstrate how to create custom processors.

 Key Features
 ~~~~~~~~~~~~

+* **Flexible Architecture**: Framework supports custom file processing functions
 * **Multi-processing support**: Parallel processing of data batches for improved performance
 * **Statistical filtering**: Two-stage filtering process using configurable significance thresholds
 * **Batch processing**: Divides large datasets into manageable batches for reliability
 * **Comprehensive logging**: Detailed logging with configurable verbosity levels
 * **Memory management**: Configurable memory limits to prevent system overload
 * **Flexible configuration**: Command-line interface with extensive parameter customization
+* **Example implementation**: Includes a complete example processor for RFI detection

 Quick Start
 -----------